awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ## AWS IoT Greengrass Groups<a name="gg-group"></a>

-An AWS IoT Greengrass group is a collection of settings and components, such as an AWS IoT Greengrass core, devices, and subscriptions\.
+A Greengrass group is a collection of settings and components, such as a Greengrass core, devices, and subscriptions\.
 Groups are used to define a scope of interaction\.
 For example, a group might represent one floor of a building, one truck, or an entire mining site\.
-The following diagram shows the components that can make up an Greengrass group\.
+The following diagram shows the components that can make up a Greengrass group\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-group.png)

 In the preceding diagram:

-A: AWS IoT Greengrass group definition
+A: Greengrass group definition
-A collection of information about the AWS IoT Greengrass group\.
+Information about group settings and components\.

-B: AWS IoT Greengrass group settings
+B: Greengrass group settings
 These include:
-+ AWS IoT Greengrass group role\.
++ Greengrass group role\.
 + Certificate authority and local connection configuration\.
-+ AWS IoT Greengrass core connectivity information\.
++ Greengrass core connectivity information\.
 + Default Lambda runtime environment\.
 For more information, see [Setting Default Containerization for Lambda Functions in a Group](lambda-group-config.md#lambda-containerization-groupsettings)\.
 + CloudWatch and local logs configuration\.
 For more information, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.

-C: AWS IoT Greengrass core
+C: Greengrass core
-The AWS IoT Core thing that represents the AWS IoT Greengrass core\.
+The AWS IoT thing \(device\) that represents the Greengrass core\.
 For more information, see [Configure the AWS IoT Greengrass Core](gg-core.md)\.

 D: Lambda function definition
 A list of Lambda functions that run locally on the core, with associated configuration data\.
 For more information, see [Run Lambda Functions on the AWS IoT Greengrass Core](lambda-functions.md)\.